Murrieta, California: Transportation

 Murrieta is served by two major Interstate highways: I-15 runs through the western portion of the city while I-215 runs through the eastern portion.
-Historic U.S. Route 395 (Jefferson Avenue/Ivy Street/Washington Avenue) passes through the city's downtown and State Route 79 (Winchester Road) defines much of the city's eastern border.
+Historic U.S. Route 395 (Jefferson Avenue/Ivy Street/Washington Avenue) passes through the city's downtown, and State Route 79 (Winchester Road) defines much of the city's eastern border.

 The Riverside Transit Agency (RTA)'s Routes 23, 61, 205, and 206 provide bus transit to Murrieta.

 The French Valley Airport, used for general aviation, is located just east of the city limits.

 The city may become host to the high-speed rail (HSR) that voters approved in 2008 with Prop 1A.
 The proposed HSR station is projected to handle 8,000 daily riders.
-The program-level HSR route alignment has placed this station between Murrieta and Temecula near the I-15 and I-215 freeway interchange.
+The program-level HSR route alignment has placed this station near the I-15 and I-215 freeway interchange.

 Public safety

 The Murrieta Fire Department was an all-volunteer fire department for 38 years.
 In 1987, it became a municipal fire protection district.
-It has been the city's primary paramedic service provider since 2000, and changed its name in 2017 to Murrieta Fire and Rescue.
+It has been the city's secondary paramedic service provider since 2000, AMR is the primary paramedic service provider.
 As of 2022, the department has five stations throughout the city, and operates a primary fleet of four type-1 engines, one quint-style truck, and two type-6 engines.

 The Murrieta Police Department was founded in 1992.
 As of 2022, the department had about 100 sworn officers and approximately 50 support staff.